-Consistency key for Stan Wawrink, says coach
+Consistency key for Stan Wawrinka, says coach

 Story highlights

-- He says player has ability to make it to world No. 1
+- Coach says player has ability to be No. 1

-(CNN)He has just beaten Novak Djokovic to become US Open champion -- but there's even more to come from Stan Wawrinka if he masters the art of consistency, his coach tells CNN's Open Court.
+(CNN)He beat Novak Djokovic to become US Open champion -- but there's even more to come from Stan Wawrinka if he masters the art of consistency, his coach tells CNN's Open Court.

 Magnus Norman, who has been working with Swiss star Wawrinka for four years, believes he can become world No. 1 if he produces his best tennis on a regular basis.

-The 31-year-old Wawrinka did just that in his grueling four-set win over world No. 1 Djokovic in the Flushing Meadows final earlier this month -- his third Grand Slam title since teaming up with Norman.
+The 31-year-old Wawrinka did just that in his grueling four-set win over world No. 1 Djokovic in the Flushing Meadows final last month -- his third grand slam title since teaming up with the Swede.

 But earlier in the tournament he had found himself match point down to unheralded Briton Dan Evans before squeezing through in five sets.

-And it bothers Norman that Wawrinka can sometimes find himself in big trouble against -- or losing to -- "some opponents that you don't see Andy [Murray] doing or you don't see Novak doing."
+And it bothers Norman that Wawrinka can sometimes find himself in big trouble against -- or losing to -- "some opponents that you don't see Andy (Murray) doing or you don't see Novak doing."

-"The thing that we're working on is to make him a bit more consistent, because Stan is very much up and down," the coach admits.
+"The thing that we're working on is to make him a bit more consistent, because Stan is very much up and down," the 40-year-old admits.

 "Now he's No. 3 in the world -- but if you want to reach even higher you need to produce good tennis on a weekly basis.